 Serve it with lots of sauce on the side as well so people can add more.

-I actually really liked that the ingredients in this bowl are served at room temperature or slightly chilled.
+I actually really liked that the ingredients in this Steak Noodle Bowl are served at room temperature or slightly chilled.
 It kind of takes some of the stress off for making sure everything is piping hot.